EggPool/BismuthHowto/Mining/Miner_Version_3.md

   720 or 1440 is safe.
   * -i INTENSITY, --intensity INTENSITY
   GPU intensity, from 0 to 100 (you can list for each gpu)
+  * -f damping_factor.
+0 to 90
+  Nvidia damping factor.
+Can be 0 for AMD only.
+Default 80 if there is at least a Nvidia GPU
   * -0, --gpu0
   Go Easier on GPU#0 (display - not needed)

+# What to use for damping factor?
+- AMD Only: use  or 50
+- Nvidia: begin with default of 80.
+If your cpu is really overloaded, raise to 85 or 90.
+  If your CPU still has free cycles, you can try to lower a buit (70 or 60 min) and see if it gives you more hash (but it will eat more cpu).

 # What about more hash for AMD?